YGLiu/RunMyWay/README.md

 * protobuf-java-2.2.0.jar
 * google-api-service-calendar.jar

-2. Select "properties" of the project, then choose "Android".
+Select "properties" of the project, then choose "Android".
 Set the API version to 4.3 and add these two libraries:

 * google-play-services\_lib
 * GraphView-master

+To use Google Map API